Nell I. Mondy

 Nell I. Mondy (October 27, 1921 – August 25, 2005) was an American biochemist known for her expertise regarding the potato.
 She spent the majority of her profession at Cornell University where in 1953 she earned a PhD in biochemistry and subsequently served as faculty there for nearly fifty years.
+She also worked as a consultant with R.T.
+French company and the Environmental Protection Agency.

 In 1997, she received the first Elizabeth Fleming Stier Award.

+Mondy published widely on topics such as the chemical and nutritional content of potatoes and how they are affected by soil amendments in soil and packaging.
+She helped to set up the first International Food Congress in 1960 and worked internationally in countries including Indonesia, Mauritius, Ivory Coast and Nigeria.
+She was a fellow of the American Association for the Advancement of Science and the Institute of Food Technologists.
+Her books include Experimental Food Chemistry and an autobiography, You Never Fail Until You Stop Trying: The Story of a Pioneer Women Chemist.

 Biography

 Mondy was born in Pocahontas, Arkansas to her father, Daly (sometimes recorded as Daley) who worked as the county tax assessor and mother, Ethel Caroll Mondy (born February 19, 1889).
 Her father died of tuberculosis in 1924 when Nell was not yet 3 years old.
 After his death her mother took up work as a journalist.
 Ethel Mondy continued to live with Nell throughout the many locations her work took her.

 In 1943, she received her undergraduate degree summa cum laude in chemistry at Ouachita Baptist University followed by a master's degree from the University of Texas at Austin two years later.
 While in Austin she became a member of Iota Sigma Pi.
 In 1953, she received her Ph.D. in biochemistry from Cornell University in New York State.
 She taught at Cornell for 48 years starting as an associate professor in nutrition.
 Nell never married but always lived with her mother who moved with her to Ithaca where Ethel died in 1972.

 In the winter of 1996 at the age of 75, Mondy was attacked by a teenager which left her partially deaf.
 Due to this incident she became active in victim's rights and elder safety that prompted bills in the New York Senate and Assembly.
 She championed changes to the support victims receive in terms of restitution, navigating bureaucracy, emotional support, and protection.